 The Organization meets its liquidity requirements by monitoring expenses against revenues and holding assets that can readily be converted into cash.
-The Organization has liquidity risk in accounts payable and accrued liabilities and bank loan to a maximum of \$94,716 (2019 - \$23,591).
+The Organization has liquidity risk in accounts payable, accrued liabilities and loan payable to a maximum of \$125,430 (2020 - \$94,716).